CivicActions/ssp-toolkit/docs/controls/CM.md

 #### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: physical access restrictions with changes to LINCS.
-Development and staging environments is logged by default as part of the AWS Managed Cloud system.
+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: physical and logical access restrictions to server instances.
+Development and staging environments are logged by default as part of the AWS Cloud system.